sanjayhjp121/sanjayhjp121/README.md

 ### Hi, It's Sanjay here 👋

-I'm a Computer Science & Engineering student from India, a full stack web developer along with having knowledge of programming languages like C, C++, etc.
+I'm a Software Developer from India, a full stack web developer along with having knowledge of programming languages like Python, GoLang, C++, etc.

 - 🔭 I’m currently working on projects in Web Development.
 - 🌱 I’m currently learning various frameworks.